ppaulggit/CT_denoise_use_DWConvResNet/README.md

 In reality, the projection data will have noise, so it need to design a model to denoise the final reconstruction result.

+In our experiment, we add noise into the projection data, and then use FBP algorithm to reconstruction, after that use the DWConvResNet to train by the reconstruction result with noise, compare with the clean reconstruction result.

-Base ResNet but we remove the pooling layer and change conv to depthwise conv (in tflearn, the depthwise conv is grouped_conv_2d).
+The DWConvResNet is base ResNet but we remove the pooling layer and change conv to depthwise conv(in tflearn, the depthwise conv is grouped_conv_2d).
 We define a new resnet_dwconv_block like below:

     bn->relu->depthwiseconv->bn->relu->conv->bn->relu->depthwiseconv->bn->relu->conv